PromiseLogic.and()

 Real Application

-Load multiple API data in parallel
+Load multiple API data in parallel with timeout

 JAVASCRIPT